evias/nem-php/README.md

 This package should be an aid to any developer working on Laravel/Lumen/Symfony applications with the NEM blockchain.

+**This package is currently still in development, please do not use in production.**

+*The author of this package cannot be held responsible for any loss of money or any malintentioned usage forms of this package.
+Please use this package with caution.*

 Package licensed under [MIT](LICENSE) License.

 ## Documentation